hoangduytran/blender-manual/manual/editors/python_console.rst

 Copy as Script :kbd:`Shift-Ctrl-C`
    Copies the full history buffer to the clipboard, this can be pasted into a text file to be used as a Python script.
+Cut :kbd:`Ctrl-X`
+   Deletes the selected text and copies it to the clipboard.
 Copy :kbd:`Ctrl-C`
    Copy the selection.
 Paste :kbd:`Ctrl-V`